 Master’s Degree General Information

-Upon successful completion of these programs, students will receive a diploma stating Master of Science in Entomology and Nematology from the University of Florida.
+Upon successful completion of courses required for graduation, students will receive a diploma stating Master of Science in Entomology and Nematology from the University of Florida.
 Transcripts will read as follows:

 - Master of Science in Entomology and Nematology